ecederstrand/exchangelib/docs/index.md

 print(a.delegates)
 ```

-## InboxRules
+## Inbox Rules

-An account can have several inbox-rules, which are used to trigger the rule actions for a rule based on the corresponding conditions in the mailbox.
+An account can have several inbox rules, which are used to trigger the rule actions for a rule based on the corresponding
+conditions in the mailbox.
 Here's how to fetch information about those rules:

 ```python
 from exchangelib import Account